DavidEValdes/build-a-date/milestone/milestone5.md

 This unit, be sure to complete all tasks listed below.
 To complete a task, place an `x` between the brackets.

-- [ ] Deploy your project on Railway
+- [X] Deploy your project on Heroku
-  - [ ] In `readme.md`, add the link to your deployed project
+  - [X] In `readme.md`, add the link to your deployed project
-- [ ] Update the status of issues in your project board as you complete them
+- [X] Update the status of issues in your project board as you complete them
 - [ ] In `readme.md`, check off the features you have completed in this unit by adding a ✅ emoji in front of their title
-  - [ ] Under each feature you have completed, **include a GIF** showing feature functionality
+  - [X] Under each feature you have completed, **include a GIF** showing feature functionality
-- [ ] In this document, complete the **Reflection** section below
+- [X] In this document, complete the **Reflection** section below
-- [ ] 🚩🚩🚩**Complete the Final Project Feature Checklist section below**, detailing each feature you completed in the project (ONLY include features you implemented, not features you planned)
+- [X] 🚩🚩🚩**Complete the Final Project Feature Checklist section below**, detailing each feature you completed in the project (ONLY include features you implemented, not features you planned)
-- [ ] 🚩🚩🚩**Record a GIF showing a complete run-through of your app** that displays all the components included in the **Final Project Feature Checklist** below
+- [X] 🚩🚩🚩**Record a GIF showing a complete run-through of your app** that displays all the components included in the **Final Project Feature Checklist** below
-  - [ ] Include this GIF in the **Final Demo GIF** section below
+  - [X] Include this GIF in the **Final Demo GIF** section below

 ## Final Project Feature Checklist